Gastroenterology Consultants of San Antonio - Pancreatic Cancer Screening Service

 South Texas Pancreatic Cancer Screening Test Service

-While screening for pancreatic cancer in the general population is not cost-effective, targeting high-risk populations may result in a higher likelihood of detecting precursor lesions (e.g. cystic neoplasms) or early, stage I disease with higher rates of operability and improved outcomes.
-The risk of developing pancreatic cancer is higher in certain populations.
+While screening for PC in the general population is not cost-effective, targeting high-risk populations may result in a higher likelihood of detecting precursor lesions (e.g. cystic neoplasms) or early, stage I disease with higher rates of operability and improved outcomes.
+The relative risk (RR) of developing PC is markedly elevated in several patient populations.

 Who should be considered for screening:2